Daffaaq/Daffaaq/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building internal desktop applications and improving system infrastructure at PT Indoprima Gemilang.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning desktop development with C#, Laravel, Ruby, and Golang.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Laravel-based web application projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with learning Golang, Ruby, and React for future full-stack development.
-- 💬 Ask me about ...
+- 💬 Ask me about Laravel – I’d be happy to help!
-- 📫 How to reach me: ...
+- 📫 How to reach me: daffaaqila.dev@gmail.com or [LinkedIn](https://www.linkedin.com/in/daffaaqilar/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy editing videos and doing graphic design when I'm not debugging code!
 -->